This will be MY year!

 Promising tips from a professional

-Personal trainer David Distl (32) from Vienna knows the decisive factors why clear goals, structured training and perseverance are invaluable for achieving sporting goals - and not just at the turn of the year.
-He has been coaching clients of all ages and abilities for over twelve years.
-He answered krone.at's ten most frequently asked questions from newcomers to training.
+David Distl knows the decisive factors why clear goals, structured training and perseverance are invaluable for achieving sporting goals.
+He has been coaching clients of all ages and abilities for over thirteen years.

 krone.at: Am I too old to start exercising?

 Personal trainer David Distl: It's never too late to start.
 You are never too old, too fat, too clumsy or too untrained.
-There are numerous stories of senior citizens who only started exercising when they retired and who only regret not having started earlier.
-So get started!
-You can also meet like-minded people at sports clubs or group courses, for example, and make new friends.
+There are numerous stories of senior citizens who only started exercising when they retired and who only regret one thing: not having started earlier.
+So get started, preferably with the approval of your family doctor.
+It's not just good for the body.
+You can also meet like-minded people at sports clubs or in group courses, for example, who will motivate you to keep going and make new friends.

 How many times a week do I need to train to see results?

-Two days a week is enough for beginners to start with.
+Two days a week is enough for beginners at the beginning.
 Experienced athletes who want to reach and/or maintain their absolute top form should aim for three times a week.
 The most important thing is to find a training frequency that you can integrate into your daily routine.
 Five training sessions a week are no good if you stop after ten.
 This is also the most common mistake: training too often too soon.

 How do I keep motivation high when I don't feel like exercising?
 The key is to start with manageable goals and continually adjust them as progress is made.
 This will make you look forward to each of these small successes and motivate you to work towards reaching the next milestone.
-It can be very helpful to find a training partner or join group training sessions.
-Many people are motivated by the social aspect.
+It can be very helpful to look for a training partner or to take part in group training sessions.
+Many people are only motivated by the social aspect.
 If none of this is for you, remember the good feeling you had after one of your last exercise sessions.
 Have you ever said to yourself: "Oh, I wish I'd stayed on the couch today instead of going to the gym"?
 I bet that's never happened.

 Can I do sport even if I'm overweight or have health problems such as knee or back pain?

 Absolutely!
 Being overweight or having health problems is an additional reason to start exercising.
 Not doing sport is the signature of decline.
 If you don't exercise at all, you will only get worse in the end.
-With professional support and the right approach, you can exercise despite any old injury or limitation.
+With professional support and the right approach, you can exercise despite old injuries or limitations.
 Doing nothing will definitely lead to pain or health problems getting worse.
 Important: If you have acute pain, you should consult a doctor and/or physiotherapist before starting to exercise.

 Do I need to do cardio training to lose fat?